curl/curl/docs/libcurl/opts/CURLOPT_WRITEFUNCTION.md

 The callback function is passed as much data as possible in all invokes, but you must not make any assumptions.
 It may be one byte, it may be thousands.
-The maximum amount of body data that is be passed to the write callback is defined in the curl.h header file: *CURL_MAX_WRITE_SIZE* (the usual default is 16K).
+The maximum amount of body data that is passed to the write callback is defined in the curl.h header file: *CURL_MAX_WRITE_SIZE* (the usual default is 16K).
 If CURLOPT_HEADER(3) is enabled, which makes header data get passed to the write callback, you can get up to